 COUNT (bm.bill_id) = 2)

-as both have linked 2 meters and at least one meter from the given collection (IN (2, 3)
+GROUP BY bm1.bill_id this will return bills 2 and 6 as both have linked 2 meters and at least one meter from the given collection (IN (2, 3)).

 And finally, get only bills which have only both meters